-Applies to partners that have enabled the whitelabel feature in Nerdio for Azure (NFA)
+Applies to partners that have accounts in Nerdio for Azure (NFA) or Nerdio Private Cloud (NPC)

 Subject: IMPORTANT: SSL Expiration and Replacement – ACTION REQUIRED

-On September 18th, 2019, the SSL wildcard certificate for *.adminportal.pro will be expiring.
-This SSL certificate is used by all whitelabeled Nerdio for Azure accounts.
-Nerdio automation will manage the changes required to update the certificate in your Nerdio environment(s) but you are required to take action after August 4th, 2019 and before the certificate expiration date.
+On July 24th, 2021, the SSL wildcard certificate for *.adminportal.pro will be expiring.
+This SSL certificate is used by all Nerdio for Azure that have been whitelabeled (Whitelabeling Nerdio).
+Nerdio automation will manage the changes required to update the certificate in your Nerdio environment(s) but you are required to take action before July 24th, 2021 and before the certificate expiration date.

 Why am I getting this notice?

-You are a Nerdio partner and have active Nerdio for Azure accounts.
+You are a Nerdio partner and have active Nerdio for Azure or Nerdio Private Cloud accounts.

 What actions do I need to take?

-Between August 4th and September 18th, 2019 log into DC01 in each of your Nerdio for Azure deployments and execute the script provided by Nerdio (download Install.ps1).
-This script will automatically update the SSL certificate on all VMs in the environment.
+By July 24th, 2021 log into DC01 in each of your Nerdio for Azure deployments and execute the script provided by Nerdio (download the appropriate files).
+This script will automatically update the SSL certificate on VMs in the environment.

 What will happen if I do not take action?

-On September 18th the *.adminportal.pro wildcard SSL certificate used by whitelabeled Nerdio for Azure accounts will expire and users will not be able to connect to their virtual desktops and RDS sessions.
+On July 24th, 2021 the *.adminportal.pro wildcard SSL certificate used by Nerdio for Azure and Nerdio Private Cloud accounts will expire and users will not be able to connect to hosts via RDS sessions or AVD hosts where ADFS is implemented.

-What needs to happen if I manually imported the *.adminiportal.pro wildcard SSL certificate into my customer’s Thin Client end-user devices?
+What needs to happen if I manually imported the *.adminportal.pro wildcard SSL certificate into my customer’s Thin Client end-user devices?

-You can download the latest version of the certificate here.
+You can download the latest version of the certificate adminportal.pro.cer.
 Update the Thin Clients using this updated SSL certificate.

 - Does this apply to all my Nerdio for Azure accounts?